 Super sweet popcorn treat!
 This little turkey is made from a popcorn ball and lollipops!
 The head is a Tootsie pop with candy eyes and sprinkles for the rest of the face.
 Great for the kids table as a placecard too!

 Here is a cute snack for Thanksgiving!
-These corn stalks are just frozen waffles brushed with maple syrup and sprinkled with yellow sugar sprinkles.
-I pushed a popsicle stick in the bottom and wrapped it with green fruit roll ups for leaves!
+These corn stalks are just frozen waffles cut into ovals with kitchen shears.
+I brushed them with maple syrup and sprinkled them with yellow sugar sprinkles.
+Then I pushed a popsicle stick in the bottom and wrapped it with green fruit roll ups for leaves!

 These Thanksgiving sugar cookies are almost too cute to eat!
 The turkey leg is a caramel that I softened in the microwave with a candy bone, the peas and carrots are taffy and the mashed potatoes are really white frosting with yellow gel icing!
 A cute little feast!